 VersionTech is a popular budget gaming peripheral company that has been dominating the market for a while now.
 Among many of their successful products, the G2000 stands out as the most popular.

 These headphones are affordable, simplistic and fill most gamers needs sufficiently.
-For starters, these headsets have a high precision, 50mm magnetic neodymium driver that has a 20HZ – 20KHz frequency range.
+For starters, these headsets have high precision, 50mm magnetic neodymium driver that has a 20HZ – 20KHz frequency range.
 In comparison to the other headphones of its price range, the sound quality in the G2000 excels.

 Additionally, the headphones have an adjustable microphone that picks up your voice with moderate clarity.
-If the intended use of the microphone is casual gaming with friends, there’s nothing to worry about.
+If the intended use of the receiver is casual gaming with friends, there’s nothing to worry about.
 However, I would not recommend leading a 20-man raid in World of Warcraft with this microphone.

 Expand for More